technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 21 - Configure rules-based suggestions for contacts in Microsoft Teams.md

     ![A screenshot of a computer Description automatically generated](./media/media21/image12.png)

-**Summary** - You have successfully configure rules-based suggestions for contacts in Microsoft Teams
+**Summary** - You have successfully configured rules-based suggestions for contacts in Microsoft Teams